VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 ### `--bloop-bsp-protocol`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Protocol to use to open a BSP connection with Bloop

 ### `--bloop-bsp-socket`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Socket file to use to open a BSP connection with Bloop

 ### `--bloop-host`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Host the compilation server should bind to

 ### `--bloop-port`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Port the compilation server should bind to (pass `-1` to pick a random port)

 ### `--bloop-daemon-dir`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Daemon directory of the Bloop daemon (directory with lock, pid, and socket files)

 ### `--bloop-version`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 If Bloop isn't already running, the version we should start

 ### `--bloop-bsp-timeout`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Maximum duration to wait for the BSP connection to be opened

 ### `--bloop-bsp-check-period`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Duration between checks of the BSP connection state

 ### `--bloop-startup-timeout`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Maximum duration to wait for the compilation server to start up

 ### `--bloop-default-java-opts`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Include default JVM options for Bloop

 ### `--bloop-java-opt`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Pass java options to use by Bloop server

 ### `--bloop-global-options-file`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Bloop global options file

 ### `--bloop-jvm`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 JVM to use to start Bloop (e.g. 'system|11', 'temurin:17', …)

 ### `--bloop-working-dir`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Working directory for Bloop, if it needs to be started